 The ROG Strix comes with all the necessary PCIe and storage slots, with 3 PCIe x16 and 3 PCIe x1 expansion slots, dual M.2 PCIe 3.0 and six SATA 6Gb/s connectors.
 It will provide some of the best audio quality out there thanks to the SupremeFX audio S1220A audio codec.
 Besides that, the Aura Sync RGB LEDs give it an amazing look to this already well-designed motherboard.
 This board also supports 3-way AMD CrossfireX but NVIDIA SLI is missing.
 Some people might also not appreciate the lack of onboard Wi-Fi.

 The ASUS ROG Strix B450-F comes at a very affordable price and does not compromise on any essential feature you’ll need in a motherboard.
-It provides ample support for Ryzen 7 2700x and is future-proof support Ryzen 3rd gen as well.
+It provides ample support for Ryzen 7 2700x, Ryzen 5 2600 and is also future-proof with support to Ryzen 3rd gen like the Ryzen 7 3700x & 3800x.
 If Wi-Fi is not your priority, we think this board will suit anyone looking at a budget motherboard with great overclocking and aesthetics.

 - Powerful VRM